Job Details

 Job Responsibilities

-The roles of Valuer include, but are not limited to, the following duties:
+The role of Valuer includes, but is not limited to, the following duties:

-• Efficiently determining statutory valuations in accordance with the Valuation Act 2001, (as amended), and in line with the TÉ procedures, practices, and policies, under appropriate supervision, guidance, and support;
+• Efficiently determining statutory valuations for rating purposes in accordance with the Valuation Act 2001 (as amended), and in line with TÉ procedures, practices, and policies, with appropriate supervision, guidance, and support;

-• Collecting, recording, and analysing relevant market transactions and other data, statistics, information, and evidence in accordance with the Tailte Éireann procedures, practices, and policies in place, with appropriate supervision, guidance, and support;
+• Collecting, recording, and analysing market transactions and relevant data, statistics, information, and evidence in accordance with TÉ’s procedures, practices, and policies, with appropriate supervision, guidance, and support;

-• Preparing and providing evidence, and/or advocating on appeals before the independent Valuation Tribunal or other appeal bodies on behalf of TÉ, in accordance with established procedures, practices, and policies, with appropriate supervision, guidance, and support;
+• Preparing valuation evidence advocating, where required, at appeals before the independent Valuation Tribunal or other appeal bodies on behalf of TÉ, in accordance with established procedures, practices, and policies, with appropriate supervision, guidance, and support;

 • Providing materials and drafting responses to correspondence, representations from public representatives, and parliamentary questions in a timely and efficient manner, under appropriate supervision, guidance, and support.